7mind/izumi/doc/md/idealingua/cogen.md

 2. The only difference between structural inheritance and interface inheritance is presence/absence of base interface
 3. Both Data Classes and Mixins support both forms of inheritance
 4. Services, ADTs, Type Aliases, Identifiers and Enumerations does not support inheritance
+5. We provide widening narrowing implicit functions as well as copy constructors for all the generated entities

 ### Example